Colin Oates looks for world judo seeding boost

 British Olympian Colin Oates has said his first Grand Slam medal will have boosted he chances of being seeded for this year's world championships.

-The 30-year-old judo player won silver in Moscow at the weekend.
+The 30-year-old judo player

 "The Grand Slams are the highest ranking event and you get decent points," he told BBC Radio Norfolk.

 "That will really help me, especially if I get selected for the worlds and it will give me a good chance of being seeded which is a big bonus."

 Oates is currently ranked 27th in the world among the under 66kg category, but his result in Russia, where he lost to Brazil's Charles Chibana in the final, could take him as high as 10th when the latest rankings are released.